Winipedia/pyrig/docs/index.md

 ## Philosophy

-pyrig provides **minimal best practices fully working defaults for everything a python project needs**.
-Every configuration, workflow, and tool is pre-configured and working from the start.
-No templates, no boilerplate - just a complete, tested, production-ready setup that lets you start developing code immediately.
+pyrig provides **as strict as possible**, **as simple as possible**, **as complete as possible**, **as modern as possible**, and **as best practice as possible** defaults and automations for everything any Python project **should** have.

+This includes but is not limited to:

+- Standardized project structure and file layout (src/my_project, tests/, docs/, etc.)
+- Standardized configuration files and formats (pyproject.toml, .gitignore, README.md, etc.)
+- Standardized development and maintenance tooling (prek, ruff, pytest, etc...)
+- Standardized CI/CD pipelines and repository protection (GitHub Actions, branch protection, etc.)

 ## More Detailed Documentation